Skip to content

 What "vision-based RPA" actually means

 Traditional RPA records a script against the DOM of a web page or the accessibility tree of a desktop app.
-The bot finds a button by its CSS selector or UIA element id, clicks, types, and moves on.
-This works as long as selectors stay stable.
-The day a vendor rebuilds their portal in a new component framework, every selector breaks.
+Find a button by its CSS selector or UIA element id, click, type, move on.
+It works right up until the selectors stop being stable.
+The day a vendor rebuilds their portal in a new component framework, every selector you depend on breaks at once, and the bot fails silently or loudly depending on how you wrote it.

-Vision-based RPA replaces “find this selector” with “find what looks like the Submit button in this screenshot, then click it.”
-The bot hands a screenshot to a vision-capable language model, and the model returns an action plan: click coordinates, text to type, scroll deltas.
-If the page changes, the model re-grounds against the new screenshot.
-DOM access is still a useful fallback when the visual cue is ambiguous; the strongest stacks combine both.
+Vision-based RPA swaps "find this selector" for "find what looks like the Submit button in this screenshot, then click it."
+The bot hands a screenshot to a vision-capable language model.
+The model returns an action plan: click coordinates, text to type, scroll deltas.
+Page changes?
+The model re-grounds against the new screenshot instead of dying on a missing selector.
+DOM access stays useful as a fallback when the visual cue is ambiguous, and the strongest stacks run both.

-Skyvern is built on this premise.
-It uses an LLM with vision (OpenAI or Anthropic by default), falls back to DOM extraction when vision is uncertain, and exposes a Python SDK and HTTP API (docs.skyvern.com).
-UiPath added vision later as the AI Computer Vision activity set, but the default UiPath authoring path is still selector-driven workflows.
+That premise is Skyvern's whole architecture.
+It drives a LLM with vision (OpenAI or Anthropic by default), drops to DOM extraction when vision is uncertain, and exposes a Python SDK and HTTP API (docs.skyvern.com).
+UiPath came to vision later, as the AI Computer Vision activity set, and its default authoring path is still selector-driven workflows.
+That ordering (vision-first vs vision-as-fallback) is the cultural fault line under the whole comparison.

-AGPL-3.0 §13: what it means if you embed Skyvern in a SaaS
+AGPL-3.0 Section 13: what it means if you embed Skyvern in a SaaS

 This is the clause that decides the pick for most teams shipping a product.
 Skyvern is licensed under the GNU Affero General Public License v3.0.
-The clause that matters for SaaS embedding is §13 (Remote Network Interaction), and we are quoting the FSF source verbatim because paraphrasing this from memory is exactly how teams get themselves into trouble:
+The clause that matters for SaaS embedding is Section 13 (Remote Network Interaction).
+We quote the FSF source verbatim below, because paraphrasing this clause from memory is the single most common way teams walk into trouble:

 Notwithstanding any other provision of this License, if you modify the Program, your modified version must prominently offer all users interacting with it remotely through a computer network (if your version supports such interaction) an opportunity to receive the Corresponding Source of your version by providing access to the Corresponding Source from a network server at no charge, through some standard or customary means of facilitating copying of software.

-In plain reading: if you modify Skyvern and run that modified version as a network-accessible service other people interact with, you must offer those users the source of your modifications.
-The trigger is “users interact with it over a network,” not “users receive a binary.”
+Plain reading: modify Skyvern, run that modified version as a network-accessible service other people interact with, and you owe those users the source of your modifications.
+The trigger is "users interact with it over a network."
+It is not "users receive a binary."

 • Internal self-host, your team only.
 No problem.
-AGPL §13 triggers on external users; employees on your own infrastructure are fine.
+Section 13 triggers on external users; employees on your own infrastructure are fine.

 • Skyvern Cloud or separate commercial license.
 The AGPL obligation is replaced by commercial license terms.